-Costa Rica is a favourite destination for travellers looking for an exceptional travel experience to suit every type of budget.
-Whether you are an adrenalin junkie or a beach-lover, it is a must to pay a visit to this amazing Central American country with Caribbean and Pacific coastlines.
+Costa Rica is a favourite destination for travellers looking for an exceptional travel experience that suits every type of budget.
+Whether you are an adrenalin junkie or a beach lover, it is a must to pay a visit to this amazing Central American country with Caribbean and Pacific coastlines.

-Best known for its immense biodiversity, amazing volcanoes, and awesome beaches — the palm-fringed coast is just perfect for sunning and surfing.
+Best known for its immense biodiversity, impressive volcanoes, and fantastic beaches – the palm-fringed coast is just perfect for sunning and surfing.
 No wonder it has become one of the top favourite countries in the world among tourists and travellers.

-The local food at Costa Rica uses spices, flavours and fresh ingredients that are sure to excite your mouth.
+The local food in Costa Rica uses spices, flavours and fresh ingredients that are sure to excite your mouth.
 You can expect to pay 535-1,600 CRC for meals.
 You can get delicious snacks and light food at roadside street vendors that can cost as low as 265 CRC.
-Check out local favourites when it comes to meals and lodging plus take advantage of savings and exceptional service.
+Check out local favourites regarding meals and lodging, plus take advantage of savings and exceptional service.

 Read: Nine Dishes in Nine Cities as Recommended by Nine Food Writers

 Accommodations in Costa Rica are more affordable than you think.
-You can easily get a place to stay between 4,000 to 10,000 CRC per day.
+You can quickly get a place to stay between 4,000 and 10,000 CRC per day.
 Other hotels start at around 20,000 CRC per night.

 What to do and see in Costa Rica

 The amazing country of Costa Rica feels like paradise as there is so much to do and see here.
-You can enjoy surfing, diving and swimming, yoga fans may wish to seek out yoga and wellness retreats, or you can simply find a quiet spot to get away from the crowds.
-Visit Tortuguero National Park, which is one of the most significant breeding grounds for the endangered green turtle.
+You can enjoy surfing, diving and swimming.
+Yoga fans may wish to seek out yoga and wellness retreats, or you can find a quiet spot to get away from the crowds.
+Visit Tortuguero National Park, one of the most significant breeding grounds for the endangered green turtle.
 Spot different species of monkeys and sloths here.
-San José, the capital, makes an excellent hub to socialise and enjoy fun activities.
-Another of the top tourist attractions in Costa Rica are the amazing volcanoes, and there are several where one can combine a tour of the volcanos with rafting, kayaking or hiking.
+San José, the capital, is an excellent hub for socializing and enjoying fun activities.
+Another of the top tourist attractions in Costa Rica is the fantastic volcanoes, and there are several places where one can combine a tour of the volcanos with rafting, kayaking, or hiking.
 Costa Rican coffee is world-famous, so do not miss the chance to go to one of the many Coffee plantations where you can see every step of the refining process.
 La Paz Waterfall Gardens is a favourite stop for tourists, where they can visit the hummingbird garden, aviary, reptiles, big cats and more.

 Unusual Tours in Costa Rica